 In this article, we will learn how to reset Kodi 18.9 Leia or Kodi 17.6 Krypton to default factory settings on FireStick.
 Kodi is an incredible media tool that converts your device into a media center and lets you stream your favorite content – free and paid (of course, free for the most part).
 But, this free and open-source platform isn’t devoid of problems.
 Especially, the long-time users who have multiple Kodi addons installed, run into performance issues a number of times than they would want to.

 There are several hacks and solutions that help speed up Kodi and fix the performance-hampering bugs.
-But, there are times when none of the solutions work and resetting Kodi to default remains as the only viable option.
-Resetting the app gives you the clean slate to start with, as if you were running Kodi for the first time.
+But, there are times when none of the solutions work, and resetting Kodi to default remains the only viable option.
+Resetting the app gives you the clean slate to start with as if you were running Kodi for the first time.
 But, remember that it also means losing all the Kodi data, such as your Addons and settings.
 This too can be taken care of, albeit to a certain extent.

 This article is also for those who just want to start using Kodi over from the beginning without having to go through the process of uninstalling and reinstalling the application.
 For instance, if you have installed too many add-ons and builds over time and don’t use most of them anymore, instead of removing them individually, you may sweep Kodi clean with a quick reset and set up the handful of add-ons you would like to use.

 In the upcoming sections of this article, we will talk about how to reset Kodi on FireStick, how to back up and restore your data, and everything else you may need to know.
 Keep reading!

 Attention, FireStick Users!

 Governments and ISPs constantly monitor your online activity, and accessing copyrighted content on your Fire TV Stick could lead to serious trouble.
 Currently, your IP is visible to everyone.
 I strongly recommend getting the best FireStick VPN to mask your IP address and securely stream your favorites.